Synthetic Data for privacy preservation

 Data regulation can hinder sharing and re-usage, often blocking and slowing down business innovation processes, especially when this data is sensitive or strategic for the organisation.
 The most common approach to moving data while complying with regulation is applying standard anonymisation techniques such as masking, perturbation, and shuffling.

 The problem with this approach is that a successful anonymisation process might destroy valuable information from the original data, making it unusable for analytics and data science.
 We carried out the challenge addressed by this use case in collaboration with a large energy utility affected by the issues mentioned above.
 Different business units, for example, could not access each other datasets, potentially preventing actionable insights.

-We used our Synthetic Data Engine to ingest and synthesise datasets from different sources across the organisation, populating a centralised registry with synthetic data.
+We used our Enterprise Solution to ingest and synthesise datasets from different sources across the organisation, populating a centralised registry with synthetic data.
 Each registry entity is associated with a report that quantifies the information lost from the original dataset during the generation process.

 The same report contains an evaluation of the re-identification risks related to the synthetic dataset.
 The ingestion and generation processes use a generative model that identifies outliers and clean anomalies.
 This operation helps to avoid re-identification and prepare data science and analytics.